 \section{Abstract}

-We derive lower bounds on the scalar curvature of complete non-compact gradient Yamabe solitons under some integral curvature conditions.
-Based on this, we prove that the corresponding potential functions have at most quadratic growth in distance.
+We derive lower bounds of the scalar curvature on complete non-compact gradient Yamabe solitons under some integral curvature conditions.
+Based on this, we prove that potential functions of Yamabe solitons have at most quadratic growth for distance function.
 We also obtain a finite topological type property on complete shrinking gradient Yamabe solitons under suitable scalar curvature assumptions.